Spatial moment dynamics and biomass density equations provide complementary, yet limited, descriptions of pattern formation in individual-based simulations: Results and Discussion

-To investigate whether regular patterns exist in our model, we solved the SMD equations using a top-hat kernel as defined in Eq.\,\eqref{eq:kernel} and compared these predictions with results from simulations of the discrete IBM.
-The IBM simulations show the emergence of regular patterns when the dispersal range is short and the competition range long (Fig.\,\ref{Fig:IBM-pattern}).
-This result is in good agreement with previous work using various nonlocal extensions of the Fisher KPP equation with top-hat competition kernels \cite{Lopez2004,Silvano2024}.
-We find that the SMD equations accurately predict the value of the radial correlation function at pairwise distance zero (top panels in Fig.\,\ref{Fig:IBM-tophat}b,\,c), which is a proxy for local crowding.
-The SMD equations, however, predict less accurately the population density.
-Specifically, when the competition range is large, and the dispersal range is short, the SMD equations underestimate the total population size resulting from the IBM simulations (central panels in Fig.\,\ref{Fig:IBM-tophat}a,\,b).
+To test how accurately SMD equations describe the formation of periodic patterns in the IBM, we solved the SMD Eqs.\,\eqref{eq:DynamicsZ_1(t)}-\eqref{eq:DynamicsZ_2(xi, t)} numerically using a top-hat kernel.
+SMD equations accurately predict the value of the radial correlation function at pairwise distance zero (top panels in Fig.\,\ref{Fig:IBM-tophat}B,\,C), which is a proxy for local crowding.
+The SMD equations, however, predict population abundance less accurately.
+Specifically, when the competition range is large and the dispersal range is short, the SMD equations underestimate the total population size resulting from the IBM simulations (Fig.\,\ref{Fig:IBM-tophat}B,\,C).

-This discrepancy in the total population density comes from the inaccurate prediction of the full radial correlation function provided by the SMD equations.
-In particular, SMD does not fully capture the amplitude of the oscillations in the radial correlation functions measured from IBM simulations (rightmost panel in the bottom row of Fig.\,\ref{Fig:IBM-tophat}b,\,c).
-This amplitude, especially when the radial correlation function becomes negative, is critical to determine how larger the population density grows when regular patterns form.
-More negative values of $C(r)$ indicate that the regions between clusters are less populated, which favors the growth of more individuals within each aggregate \cite{Jorge2024}.
+This discrepancy in the total population size comes from the inaccurate prediction of the full radial correlation function provided by the SMD equations.
+In particular, SMD does not fully capture the amplitude of the oscillations in the radial correlation functions measured from IBM simulations (Diamond panel in the bottom row of Fig.\,\ref{Fig:IBM-tophat}B,\,C).
+This amplitude, especially when the radial correlation function becomes less than unity, is critical to determine how larger the population size grows when regular patterns form.
+Smaller values of $C(r)$ indicate that the regions between clusters are less populated, which favors the growth of more individuals within each aggregate \cite{Jorge2024}.